 - Personal Care for Others (including feeding and bathing residential patients with various levels of ability)

-These skills will all still be applicable if you decide to pursue a nursing degree and become a Registered Nurse (RN) later on.
+These skills are still applicable if you decide to become a Registered Nurse (RN) later on.

 If you enjoy assisting nurses, and think you’d be well suited to being a nurse yourself, there are a few ways you can go about transitioning from a job as a CNA to another career in allied health, or a job as an RN or advanced practice nurse (APRN).